It's time for an update

 Ground source heat pumps

-Ground source heat pumps use a system embedded into the ground to extract heat.
+Ground source heat pumps use a system embedded in the ground to extract heat.
 For this reason, your home does need the necessary land to allow for the installation of either a ground array or a borehole system.

 Installed systems are not noticeable once completed.
 However, you will need space inside your home for the internal unit.
 Some electricity energy is required to allow this, though it is only around 25% of the total energy used during the process.
+As installation takes longer than other heat pump types, ground source systems are much easier to install during a renovation or new build.

 Water source heat pumps

 Additionally, installed water source systems are the most low-profile and are best used in instances where visuals must be preserved at all costs.
-Similarly to other heat pump types, you will need indoor space for the internal accessories.
+Similar to other heat pump types, you will need indoor space for the internal accessories.

 How do heat pumps work?